AvaSys and the Culture of Safety: A Nurse’s Story

-Like firefighters or air traffic controllers, nurses are needed not just for the rescue, but for their preparedness to rescue and for averting the need to rescue.
-When nurses are not able to observe and interact with their sickest or most compromised patients on a continuous basis, our professional self-confidence is adversely affected, and when an actual incident occurs, our professional self-worth is diminished.
+Like firefighters or air traffic controllers, nurses are needed not just for the rescue, but for their preparedness and for averting the need to rescue.
+When nurses are not able to observe and interact with their sickest or most compromised patients, our professional self-confidence is adversely affected.
+When an actual incident occurs, our professional self-worth is diminished.
 Creating a “culture of safety” must extend beyond checklists and performance goals that reward only what doesn’t occur (no pressure sores, no central line infections, no ventilator-associated pneumonias, no falls, no readmissions, etc.).
-Most of us became nurses to have a positive impact and add value to the lives of our patients, not only to protect them from harm but to promote their wellbeing as well.
+Most of us became nurses to have a positive impact and add value to the lives of our patients, not only to protect them from harm but to promote their well being as well.

 I view AvaSys as my new, 20-bed ward, where our patients have the benefits of 360-degree and continuous observation, but within the privacy of a single-bed environment, where friends and family are free to visit and stay as long as desired.
 AvaSys is an ingenious and necessary response to the irony of trying to provide affordable vigilance in a context designed for privacy.
 Nurses, as well as patients, are well served by this technology.
 They can feel confident that all of their patients are safe even when they are caring for their other patients.

-On behalf of nurses everywhere, thank you, AvaSys, for your contribution to the culture of safety.
+On behalf of nurses everywhere, thank you, AvaSure, for your contribution to the culture of safety.